 - 1. Decide if you will make the pinwheel: - a. out of repurposed paper/thin card (see page 3 for instructions) - b. using the printable pinwheel template (see page 4 for instructions) - 2.
 Decide if your students will work in pairs, groups or as individuals. - 3.
 Prepare the discussion guide (see page 2). - 4.
-Gather activity materials - OPTIONAL: Prepare and test your own pinwheel to show the students, if needed.
+Gather activity materials - OPTIONAL: Watch the instructional video on how to make your own pinwheel in advance of the activity. - OPTIONAL: Prepare and test your own pinwheel to show the students, if needed.